LumenRadio/miramesh-freertos-examples/nrf_network_sender/README.md

 * The UART output busywaits for each character to be written.

 ## Overview

-Mira version 2.4.0 and 2.4.1 doesn't use the VFP ABI, that is, it doesn't use the hardware floating point ABI.
-Nordics' FreeRTOS port in the SDK requires VFP, so `port.c` and `port_cmsis.c` have been modified to also support running without VFP.

 The integration parameters are configured in `config/MiraMeshConfig.h` and the code is in the `../nrf_common/miramesh_integration` directory.